apex-api-proxy/apex-admin-api/README.md

-Visit https://github.com/apex-api-proxy/apex for instruction on using Apex!
+Visit https://github.com/apex-api-proxy/apex for instructions on using Apex!